useSyncedLocalStorage (React)

-This is an extended / advanced version of useLocalStorage that adds the following features:
+This is an extended & more advanced version of

 import type { Dispatch, SetStateAction } from 'react'